 Peer-to-peer loans are similar to personal loans but with a different type of lender.

-When Should You Consolidate Your Credit Card Debt?
+Why Consolidate Credit Card Debt?

 Before starting the debt consolidation process, here are some tips to ensure you’re making the best choices for your specific situation.